Siqi-SN/Supplementary-Materials-for-LAK26-Paper/Paper-supplement.md

 If you are interested in trying the system, you can access the demo here: https://demo.itell.ai/

 # Contact
 This system was developed by LEAR Lab at Vanderbilt University.
-For questions or comments about this model, please contact wesley.g.morris@vanderbilt.edu.
+For questions, please contact the PI of the iTELL project Scott Crossley: scott.crossley@vanderbilt.edu

 # References